 Also in Sempione Park is a 108-meter (354-feet) high tower called Torre Branca.
 For 6 EUR, you can climb Torre Branca and see panoramic views of Milan.
 The view from the top of Torre Branca reaches the Alps on a clear sunny day.

 Arco Della Pace is a massive 25-meter-high (82 feet) and 24-meter-wide (78 feet) work of art designed in neoclassical style.
-It is decorated with corinthian columns, statues on top, and bas-reliefs depicting important events in history.
+It is decorated with corinthian columns, statues on top, and bas-reliefs depicting important historical events.

 Some of the historical events portrayed in Arco Della Pace are The Foundation of the Kingdom of Lombardy-Venetia by Pompeo Marchesi and Institution of the Iron Crown by Giovanni Battista Perabò, Congress of Prague, Battle of Leipzig, and more.